-In every air compressor there a number of moving parts and to prevent the excessive friction among them, constant lubrication inside the crankcase is necessary.
+In every air compressor there are a number of moving parts and to prevent excessive friction among them, constant lubrication inside the crankcase is necessary.
 That is why we use oil in an air compressor.
 Oil also provides some degree of airtightness between the pistons and piston holes.

 Now you might ask where the oil goes that we need to check it a refill it.

 It is gradually lost through the exhaust and the air intake hole when you run the compressor.